Philippines flight school readies recruits as global travel sees brighter skies

 "We have to be ahead of the line and be ready for the next hiring surge."

-Expanded vaccinations and an easing of restrictions in many countries have seen global demand for flights grow and airlines racing to restart routes after a lengthy hiatus.
+Expanded vaccinations and an easing of restrictions in many countries has seen global demand for flights grow and airlines racing to restart routes after a lengthy hiatus.

 Flights in the Philippines fell dramatically at the start of the pandemic, with no signs the country plans to reopen to foreign visitors or business travellers anytime soon.